Best High Chairs to Make it Easier for your Child to Eat

 For proper alignment, you want to think about a 90/90/90 angle to your child’s hips, knees and ankles.

-And the tray or table should come between the nipple and belly button.
-With your child sitting far enough forward in their seat to easily grasp the food and still have a supported back with the 90-degree bend at their waist and at their knees.
+And the tray or table should come between the nipple and the belly button.
+With your child sitting far enough forward in their seat to easily grasp the food and still have a supported back with the 90-degree bend at their waist and their knees.

 The best high chairs

 I love adjustable wooden chairs like the Stokke Tripp Trapp (affiliate link).
-I had some knock offs over the years called Hipposmile and Keekaroo that you might be able to find second hand (set an alert for Kijiji!).
+I had some knockoffs over the years called Hipposmile and Keekaroo that you might be able to find second-hand (set an alert for Kijiji!).
 You can adjust the footrest and chair as your child grows and use them well into elementary school age.

 I also like that you can pull these chairs right up to the table, so your child is a part of the family meal.
 And your child can push food farther away from them if they don’t want it (compared to on a tray), to make them feel more comfortable.